-UWEZO Youth Empowerment is a youth led disabled persons organisation (DPO), run by and for young disabled people in Rwanda.
+UWEZO Youth Empowerment (‘Ability’ in Swahili) is a Disabled Persons Organisation (DPO), established by and for young people with disabilities to take charge of their own lives in Rwanda.

 UWEZO’s mission is to enable children and youth with disabilities to regain their self-confidence and actively participate in society through developing skills and social integration.
-UWEZO, which means “ability”, was founded in 2010 by Bahati Satir Omar, who identified the need for a youth-led disability organisation working at the national level.
+UWEZO, which means “ability” in Swahili, was founded in 2010 by Bahati Satir Omar, who identified the need for a youth-led disability organisation working at a national level.

 They advocate and raise awareness of equal rights and opportunities for children and youth with disabilities within Rwanda.
 Key areas of focus include skills and ICT training, peer support and mentoring, internship programme, education and advocacy.

-Whilst Rwanda has a good track record of inclusive policies, such as mainstreaming disability in the national economic plan, many disabled children are still unable to access basic services and face stigma and discrimination.
+Whilst Rwanda has a good track record of inclusive policies, such as mainstreaming disability in the national economic plan, many children with disabilities are still unable to access basic services and face stigma and discrimination.

 How you can help